 - Bitch of Worm isn't fond of conversation in general, and particularly dislikes small talk.

 - In Volume 1, Chapter 3 of RWBY, Blake Belladonna is clearly agitated when Ruby and Yang attempt to start a conversation with her.
-Only when Ruby asks Blake about the book does Blake seem interested in talking to her.
+Only when Ruby asks Blake about the book she's reading does Blake seem interested in talking to her.

 - In The Venture Bros. episode with the Mr. Alt Disney character Mr. Brisbee, Brock at first tries to get along with Brisbee's bodyguard, but the other is completely silent and rude.
 Later on Brock is bored and tries to light a cigarette but can't, at which point the other bodyguard produces a lighter, prompting Brock to say "You're all right."
 Of course, it was all a trick to knock him out.